ckeditor/ckeditor4-docs/docs/guide/dev/features/accessibility_checker/README.md

 #### Adding Quick Fixes

 Quick Fix feature was created with extensibility in mind, so it is very easy for a developer to add new, custom Quick Fixes to Accessibility Checker.

+Refer to the {@link guide/dev/integration/a11ychecker/custom_quick_fixes/README Custom Quick Fixes in Accessibility Checker} tutorial for information about adding your own Quick Fixes.

 ### Ignoring Issues